Experimental Framework#

 AiSIO / uPCIe (bench_aisio.yaml)#

 This benchmark consists of two parts.
-First, the tiktokish and imagenetish datasets are loaded through FIL using the aisio-cpu backend, measuring end-to-end dataset loading performance over the AiSIO storage path.
-The filesize8gib dataset is excluded because individual files exceed the 256 MiB xNVMe uPCIe host-memory heap limit.
+First, all three datasets (tiktokish, imagenetish, filesize8gib) are loaded through FIL over the AiSIO path using the aisio-cpu, aisio-gpu, and aisio-p2p backends, measuring end-to-end dataset-loading performance for CPU-driven, GPU-driven, and peer-to-peer transfers.
 Second, synthetic random-read benchmarks are run with xnvmeperf using the upcie (CPU completion) and upcie-cuda (GPU completion) backends, measuring raw I/O throughput on the uPCIe path.

 cijoe --monitor \